wdcysl/WorkingTitle/User Stories.md

-Use Case #1 A hospital's twtter account monitoring their feed to see whether the general sentiment is positive or negative.
+Use Case #1 A hospital's twitter account monitoring their feed to see whether the general sentiment is positive or negative.

 Use Case #2 Real time update from news channel twitter accounts, following the release of a new product, to monitor the general sentiment building up around it.